-Both the lake and dam were named after 26th United States President Roosevelt who dedicated the dam himself in 1911.
+Both the lake and dam were named after 26th United States President Teddy Roosevelt who dedicated the dam himself in 1911.
 At the time, it was the worlds largest manmade lake, and also the worlds tallest masonry dam.

 The lake is home to a variety of game fish like largemouth bass and smallmouth bass, crappie, carp, sunfish, flathead and channel catfish.

-Lake accommodations feature several marinas, restaurant, visitors center, general store, a wildlife refuge area, and camping.
+Lake accommodations feature several marinas, a restaurant, visitors center, general store, wildlife refuge area, and camping.

 Roosevelt Lake Info